o3de/o3de.org/content/docs/userguide/gems/cloud-canvas/dc-lmbr-aws.md

   Defaults to the latest version\.

-### dynamic\-content create\-new\-manifest<a name="cloud-canvas-cloud-gem-dc-lmbr-aws-extensions-create-new-manifest"></a>
+### dynamic\-content create\-new\-manifest {#cloud-canvas-cloud-gem-dc-lmbr-aws-extensions-create-new-manifest}

 Create a new manifest\.

-In addition to the [Common Arguments](/docs/userguide/gems/cloud-canvas/command-line.md#cloud-canvas-command-line-common-arguments), this command accepts the following arguments:
+In addition to the [Common Arguments](/docs/userguide/gems/cloud-canvas/command-line#cloud-canvas-command-line-common-arguments), this command accepts the following arguments:
 + `--manifest-name <manifest_name>`

   Name of the new manifest\.